m-ornj/StackArray/README.md

 ### Buffer Types & Capacity

 `StackArray<Element, Buffer>` stores elements directly in stack-allocated memory.
-The Buffer type defines how much space is reserved, typically using a fixed-size tuple.
+The `Buffer` type defines how much space is reserved, typically using a fixed-size tuple.

 Swift doesn't currently support fixed-size inline arrays or compile-time evaluated sizes, so tuples are the most reliable way to reserve a known amount of stack memory.

-This library includes pre-defined buffer types from 64 to 1024 bytes:
+This package includes some pre-defined buffer types from 64 to 1024 bytes:

 ```swift
 typealias Buffer64Byte = (UInt64, UInt64, UInt64, UInt64, UInt64, UInt64, UInt64, UInt64)